Finite coproducts, coregularity and coexactness for profinite interior algebras: Finite coproducts

 for $w \in W$.
 Observe that $w^*$ is the smallest generated subframe of $W$ containing $w$.
 Moreover, $w^*$ coincides with $\up{w}$ if and only if $W$ is reflexive and transitive.

-For a locally finite transitive Kripke frame $W$ (reflexivity is not required here) it is defined a notion of depth, leading to powerful induction arguments in proofs.
+For a locally finite transitive Kripke frame $W$ (reflexivity is not required here) a notion of depth can be defined, allowing for powerful induction arguments in proofs.
 The \emph{depth} $\depth(w)$ of a point $w \in W$ is defined as the maximum cardinality of sequences